django-tenants/django-tenants/README.rst

         }
     }

-Add the middleware ``django_tenants.middleware.TenantMiddleware`` to the top of ``MIDDLEWARE``, so that each request can be set to use the correct schema.
+Add the middleware ``django_tenants.middleware.main.TenantMainMiddleware`` to the top of ``MIDDLEWARE``, so that each request can be set to use the correct schema.

 .. code-block:: python

     MIDDLEWARE = (
-        'django_tenants.middleware.TenantMiddleware',
+        'django_tenants.middleware.main.TenantMainMiddleware',
         #...
     )